 Ironically, the same day I received my new Mac (the 2019 MacBook Pro) I also received the tool needed to crack open the 1991 Macintosh Classic.
-I purchased the Classic earlier this month, after years of wanting a vintage computer, including these vintage Macintosh models.
+I purchased the Classic earlier this month, after years of wanting a vintage Macintosh.

 The Macintosh Classic was one of the last Macintosh models to feature the iconic “compact Mac” form factor.
-The original Classic, introduced in October 1990, was updated in October 1991 to use an updated processor (the 68030 compared to the Classic’s 68000) and an increased memory ceiling (10 MB, compared to the Classic’s 4MB.)
-Finally, Apple released the Color Classic – two entry-level machines that had the guts of an LC II in an updated Classic body with a color display.
+The original Classic, introduced in October 1990, was updated in October 1991 with the introduction of the Classic II to use an updated processor (the 68030 compared to the Classic’s 68000) and an increased memory ceiling (10 MB, compared to the Classic’s 4MB.)
+Finally, Apple released the Color Classic – an entry-level machine that had the guts of an LC II in an updated Classic body with a color display.
 Some parts of the world got an enhanced Color Classic – the Color Classic II – to mark the end of the iconic form factor.
-But for us here in the United States, the Color Classic was the end.
+But for us here in the United States, the Color Classic was the end of the form factor.

 The Classic suffers from many of the same issues that plagues all vintage computers from this era: failing capacitors and explosive batteries.
 The second problem is more serious – PRAM batteries are one of the top killers of these old machines.
 It’s crucial to remove the battery as soon as possible, otherwise you may flip your machine on one time to find that the battery has killed it beyond repair.